 Method 3.
 Convert GPT to MBR

-Sometimes, due to the hardware limitation, your computer only supports Legacy boot mode, which as a result, your disk won't be able to detect and boot from the GPT drive.
+Sometimes, due to hardware limitations, your computer only supports Legacy boot mode, so your disk won't be able to detect and boot from the GPT drive.

 Disk partition not showing, invisible, not recognized issue is normal to many Windows users.
-As the causes of this issue are various, the fixes toward this error are also different.
+As the causes of this issue are various, the fixes for this error are also different.

-What Cause Your Hard Drive Partition Not Showing in Windows 10:
+What Causes Your Hard Drive Partition Not Showing in Windows 10:

 - Partition gets lost or deleted.

-- Partition contains Windows unsupported file system, like Linux EXT2/3/4.
+- The partition contains Windows-unsupported file systems, like Linux EXT2/3/4.

-- Partition contains an invalid file system or corrupted file system, like RAW.
+- The partition contains an invalid or corrupted file system, like RAW.